 How long are lunch break?.

-Lunch breaks are short, so it is advisable to bring a sack lunch.
+Lunch breaks are short, so it is advisable to bring a lunch.
 A refrigerator and a microwave are available for student use.
 You may also bring drinks during classroom hours.

 Where will i go for my clinical?